bassline-mnk/basslinemnk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem in TinyPilot
+about: Report a problem in BasslineMnk
 title: ''
 labels: 'bug'
 assignees: ''